London Lions (basketball): Move to London

-A more stable summer saw Nigel Lloyd remain in charge, bringing back Alex Owumi, Andre Lockhart, Jamal Williams, Joe Ikhinmwin and Kai Williams.
+A more stable summer saw Nigel Lloyd remain in charge, bringing back Alex Owumi, Andre Lockhart, Jamal Williams, Joseph "Jei" Blessing Ikhinmwin and Kai Williams.
 Zaire Taylor also returned after a year away, along with Derek Hall and Rashad Hassan.
 A 9–1 start to the season in all competitions suggested great promise, but the departure of Hall after only 3 games and a season-ending injury to Jamal Williams disrupted the team's form.
 Defeat to Newcastle Eagles in the BBL Cup followed shortly afterwards.
 Reinforcements arrived in the shape of Navid Niktash and Zak Wells but the early season form couldn't be recaptured.